maybebyte/anthesis/dns-sinkhole.md

 	192.168.1.1
 	GOOGLE.COM

-The simplest way to process it with `genblock.pl` is like this.
+The simplest way to process it with `genblock` is like this.

-	$ ./genblock.pl examplefile
+	$ ./genblock examplefile
 	amazon.com
 	facebook.com
 	google.com